Bronx Second Offense DWI Lawyer

 A Bronx second offense DWI lawyer could help you if you are facing new charges after already having received a conviction.
 A diligent DWI attorney could help to combat the new charges throughout the legal process.

-When DWI Charges Become Second-Offenses
+When Do DWI Charges Become Second-Offenses?

 This only has an impact if a prior conviction took place within a limited time frame.
 According to New York Vehicle and Traffic Code §1193(c), offenses only compile if they occur within ten years of each other.
 As a result, courts must treat an arrest for a subsequent DWI as a first offense if the individual’s record indicates that a prior conviction occurred more than ten years ago.
-A Bronx second offense DWI lawyer could help individuals understand when and why a court treats an arrest as a second offense.
+A Bronx lawyer could help individuals understand when and why a court treats an arrest as a second DWI offense.

 Let a Bronx Second Offense DWI Attorney Be an Advocate

 A first conviction for DWI can have negative impacts on your life.
-A conviction for a second DWI is far more devastating.
-This can result in a felony record, will result in heavy fines, and can result in a lengthy prison sentence.
+A conviction for a second drunk driving charge is far more devastating.
+This can result in a felony record, which leads to heavy fines and a lengthy prison sentence.
 Reaching out to a Bronx second offense DWI lawyer may be a great first step in protecting your rights.
 Call today to learn more.